JoKerDii/m6A-seq-analysis-protocol/docs/M6_Reference_Based_Analysis/exomePeak2.md

 ### 1. Download and Convert Basic Site Information

-Download single based RNA modification annotation of m6A on human genome from [m6A-Atlas database](http://10.7.6.58/m6A-Atlas/download.html), which should be tabular data in a txt file.
+Download single base RNA modification annotation of m6A on human genome from [m6A-Atlas database](http://10.7.6.58/m6A-Atlas/download.html), which should be tabular data in a txt file.
 Convert tabular data to genomic ranges by:

 ```R
 library(readr)